digster/canvas/README.md

 3. **JavaScript Editor** (Bottom Left): Write your canvas drawing code
 4. **Preview** (Bottom Right): See your canvas come to life in real-time

+**Tips:**
+- Drag the borders between panes to resize them to your preference
-The preview updates automatically after 300ms of inactivity to provide smooth editing experience.
+- The preview updates automatically after 300ms of inactivity for a smooth editing experience
+- Hover over resize handles to see them highlight in blue

 ## Technology Stack